 Not all fleets require the same level of monitoring.
 Risk profile, vehicle type and operating environment should inform system configuration.
 In-cab cameras, for example, may require stronger justification and stricter governance than forward-facing systems.

-Regular policy reviews and impact assessments ensure continued compliance as technology and regulation evolve.
+Regular policy reviews, driver feedback and periodic impact assessments help ensure deployments remain proportionate as operational requirements, technology and regulation continue to evolve.

 Dash cams are firmly embedded in modern fleet strategy.
 But for senior logistics leaders, the objective is to improve safety outcomes while maintaining employee trust and regulatory compliance.

-A well-governed deployment strengthens driver protection, reduces claims and enhances operational resilience, without crossing the line into unnecessary surveillance.
+A well-governed deployment combines appropriate technology with clear policies, transparent communication and responsible data management.
+When done well, it strengthens driver protection, reduces claims, and enhances operational resilience without crossing the line into unnecessary surveillance.

 Photo by Roger Bradshaw on Unsplash